-We have audited the financial statements of Healthcare Financial Management Association (the 'parent charitable company') and its subsidiaries (the 'group') for the year ended 30 June 2022 which comprise the Consolidated and Charity Statement of Financial Activities (including the Summary Income and Expenditure Account) the Consolidated and Charity Balance Sheets. the Consolidated Statement of Cash Flows and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Healthcare Financial Management Association (the 'parent charitable company') and its subsidiary (the 'group') for the year ended 30 June 2023 which comprise Group and Parent Charitable Company Statement of Financial Activities, the Group and Parent Charitable Company Statements of Financial Position, the Group Cash Flow Statement and notes to the financial statements, including significant policies.
+The financial accounting reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).